PW-Hansen/Sudoku/README.md

 * Clean up code a bit, move things into classes.
 * App now checks if the grid is complete (and correct), and if so, changes input digit color to green.
 * Allow navigation of highlighted cell via arrowkeys.
+* Animating the brute-force solution, letting the player see what's happening one step at a time.

 Next stage:
-* Animating the brute-force solution, letting the player see what's happening one step at a time.

-Future features:
 * Create a starting screen.
-* Let the player load from different Sudoku.
+* Let the player load different Sudoku.
 Possibly also upload their own?

+Future features:
 * Programming an analytical solver, starting with the following Sudoku techniques: naked singles, hidden singles, hidden pairs/triples/quadruples, and X-wings.
 * Rating Sudokus with the analytical solver, based on how many and which techniques it had to use.